frederic-perez/AmE-dictionary/data/dictionary.md

 __rumor mill__ _Fighting the rummor mill._
 __run amok__ :two::hammer:
 __run errands__
+__run tests__ _A 42-stone patient to discharge himself, but Cameron finds a way to keep him in hospital to run further tests._
 __run-and-gun__ _A run-and-gun platform game._
 __run-in__ :two::hammer: (run-ins) _A run-in with police._ _He had several run-ins with the law._
 __run-of-the-mill__ _adj_ :three: Ordinary, average.